Power of Incentives and Rewards in Mobile Advertising

 Incentives can also help create a sense of urgency by asking users why they need something now.
 If there’s a limited supply of something (like concert tickets), this creates an opportunity for you to promote it until those slots are full—and then move on from there.

-In some cases, this may mean creating multiple versions of an incentive: one for those who act quickly enough before each batch goes out; another version for everyone else after their first opportunity expires.
+In some cases, this may mean creating multiple versions of an incentive: one for those who act quickly enough before each batch goes out and another version for everyone else after their first opportunity expires.

 Increase engagement